 The entire area around the lake is equally good with rock fields surrounding the cirque.
 Besides fossils, this is the home to marmots and pika, two residents of these alpine areas that make the most of the short summers.
 The marmots have been particularly bold these past few years, obviously accustomed to frequent hikers, and are quick to lick or chew on sweaty packs and hiking poles.
 Either secure equipment above their reach, or make ready to chase them down to retrieve hiking poles or other gear.

 A sister hike to Our Lake, Headquarters Pass originates at the same trailhead and a main gateway to the Bob Marshall Wilderness.
-Also 3.5-miles one way, Headquarters adds 300 feet in overall elevation gain, but the views and the rich fossil history are worth it.
-The hike begins through the forest within view of Rocky Mountain, which at 9392 feet is the highest peak in the Bob Marshall, and parallels Headquarters Creek.
+Also, 3.5 miles one way, Headquarters adds 300 feet in overall elevation gain, but the views and the rich fossil history are worth it.
+The hike begins through the forest within view of Rocky Mountain, which at 9392 feet is the highest peak in the Bob Marshall Wilderness, and parallels Headquarters Creek.

-Fossils in the Rocky Mountains – Collecting Do’s and Don’ts
+Best Practices for Fossil Collecting in the Rockies – Do’s and Don’ts